shotover/shotover-proxy/docs/contributing.md

 # Contributing to Shotover

 This guide contains tips and tricks for working on Shotover Proxy itself.
-See [transform-development](transform-development.md) for details on writing your own transforms.

 ## Building Shotover